johnmackintosh/runcharter/README.md

 The default is to plot a faceted plot, allowing ggplot2 to handle the axis limits.
-You can specify the number of columns in the faceted plot however, and you can also specify the breaks for date labels on the x axis.
+You can specify the number of columns in the faceted plot however, and you can also specify both the breaks for date labels on the x axis, and whether the y axis limits are fixed, or can vary by facet panel.

 # Function arguments and defaults